 Where can I meet others who are involved in service-learning?

 Find like-minded service-learners online or in person.
-The Generator School Network is a community of youth and adults committed to service-learning, coming together in an online space.
+NYLC's Online Membership is a community of youth and adults committed to service-learning, coming together in an online space.
 Browse user-created projects, share your own work, and participate in discussions and groups related to topics of interest to you.
-The National Service-Learning Conference is a gathering of over 1,400 youth and adults engaged in service, learning, and youth development, focusing on current and emerging issues, best practices, and the challenges facing us today.
+The National Service-Learning Conference is a gathering of over 350 youth and adults engaged in service, learning, and youth development, focusing on current and emerging issues, best practices, and the challenges facing us today.

 Where can I find service-learning publications?

 NYLC and other service-learning organizations offer many helpful publications.
-Visit the Generator School Network for access to publications and videos designed by NYLC to turn service-learning research into practice.
-The GSN is also home to the National Service-Learning Clearinghouse, which offers thousands of free online resources for K-12, higher education, community-based organizations, and tribal communities, and is the nation’s largest library of service-learning research, data, tools, and materials.
+Visit the Resource page for access to videos and resources designed by NYLC to turn service-learning research into practice.